Life on Titan

 Whether there is life on Titan, the largest moon of Saturn, is currently an open question and a topic of scientific assessment and research.
 Titan is far colder than Earth, but of all the places in the Solar System, Titan is the only place besides Earth known to have liquids in the form of rivers, lakes, and seas on its surface.
 Its thick atmosphere is chemically active and rich in carbon compounds.
 On the surface there are small and large bodies of both liquid methane and ethane, and it is likely that there is a layer of liquid water under its ice shell.
 Some scientists speculate that these liquid mixes may provide prebiotic chemistry for living cells different from those on Earth.

-In June 2010, scientists analyzing data from the Cassini–Huygens mission reported anomalies in the atmosphere near the surface which could be consistent with the presence of methane-consuming organisms, but may alternatively be due to non-living chemical or meteorological processes.
+In June 2010, scientists analyzing data from the Cassini–Huygens mission reported anomalies in the atmosphere near the surface which could be consistent with the presence of methane-producing organisms, but may alternatively be due to non-living chemical or meteorological processes.
 The Cassini–Huygens mission was not equipped to look directly for micro-organisms or to provide a thorough inventory of complex organic compounds.

 Chemistry

 Titan's consideration as an environment for the study of prebiotic chemistry or potentially exotic life stems in large part due to the diversity of the organic chemistry that occurs in its atmosphere, driven by photochemical reactions in its outer layers.
 The following chemicals have been detected in Titan's upper atmosphere by Cassini's mass spectrometer:

 As mass spectrometry identifies the atomic mass of a compound but not its structure, additional research is required to identify the exact compound that has been detected.
 Where the compounds have been identified in the literature, their chemical formula has been replaced by their name above.
 The figures in Magee (2009) involve corrections for high pressure background.
-Other compounds believed to be indicated by the data and associated models include ammonia, polyynes, amines, ethylenimine, Hydrogen deuteride, allene, 1,3 butadiene and any number of more complex chemicals in lower concentrations, as well as carbon dioxide and limited quantities of water vapour.
+Other compounds believed to be indicated by the data and associated models include ammonia, polyynes, amines, ethylenimine, deuterium hydride, allene, 1,3 butadiene and any number of more complex chemicals in lower concentrations, as well as carbon dioxide and limited quantities of water vapour.